Australia

 a couple sit beside a pool, fringed by palm trees at the Tiwi Island Retreat

 There’s activities aplenty here too if you want to take a break from sunning yourself by the pool.
-We recommend heading out on a fishing tour with owner Matt Wright or one of his trusted crew.
-On a private boat you can throw out a line, sip a beer, turn the tunes up and bask in how bloody great your life is.
-If you’re lucky enough, whatever you catch, the staff will cook it up for your tasty dinner that night.
-It doesn’t get much fresher than that.
+Head out on a fishing tour where you'll throw out a line, sip a beer, turn the tunes up and bask in how bloody great your life is.
+If you’re lucky enough, whatever you catch, the staff back at the retreat will cook it up for you that night—it doesn’t get much fresher than that.

-You’ll also want to carve out an evening for the super special sunset buggy ride.
-You and your crew will be whisked away to your own private slice of island paradise to watch the sun go down, complete with bubbles, a cheese board, fire and the most brilliant sunset you’ll ever lay your eyes on.
-There’s also a chance to go on a helicopter tour which takes you to remote swimming holes for a dip, plus Indigenous art and cultural tours too.
+You’ll also want to carve out an evening for a sunset buggy ride.
+You and your crew will be whisked away to your own private slice of island paradise to watch the sun go down, complete with bubbles, a cheese board, fire and a breathtakingly beautiful sunset.
+There’s also a chance to go on a helicopter tour which takes you to a secluded waterhole at Ranku for a dip, plus Indigenous art and cultural tours too.
 Head here for all the deets.

 On the total opposite end of the spectrum is Shaggy’s Campsite (Tinkanrow) which is on the east coast on the Apsley Strait.
 The campsite is located in a Permit Free Fishing Access Zone but you’ll still need a permit to camp—which can take up to 30 days to process so make sure you allow plenty of time.
 Head here to apply for a permit.
 The offerings here are basic, with an iron shelter, BBQ area and water tank.
 But on the plus side, you’ve got the stunning backdrop of Tiwi all to yourself.